The New Adventures of Winnie the Pooh: Broadcast history

-During the late 1980s, a debate emerged inside Disney about whether original programs should be aired on the Disney Channel or outsourced to other channels.
-Some executives felt there was nothing more important than the Disney Channel.
-Others such as Gary Krisel disagreed, feeling they risked losing a generation of TV viewers who did not have cable.
-In the end, a compromise was reached with Disney Channel President John F. Cooke, who agreed to "pay" Krisel's division a certain price if he could get first run rights.
-The show premiered on the Disney Channel on January 17, 1988.
+During the late 1980s, a debate emerged inside Disney about whether original programs should be aired on The Disney Channel or outsourced to other networks.
+Some executives felt that The Disney Channel was essential to the company's growth.
+Others such as Gary Krisel disagreed, believing it would risk losing a generation of TV viewers who did not have cable.
+In the end, a compromise was reached with Disney Channel President John F. Cooke, who agreed to "pay" Krisel's division a certain price if he could get first-run rights.
+The show premiered on The Disney Channel on January 17, 1988.
 Thirteen episodes aired at 8:30am on weekends.
 The show's run ended that July.

 The show then moved to Saturday morning on ABC where it aired for a full hour from 8:30am to 9:30am.
 For the second season, the show was cut back to 30 minutes to make room for new entries.
 The show was merged with Disney's Adventures of the Gummi Bears and aired as part of the Gummi Bears-Winnie the Pooh Hour.
 This partnership was short-lived and lasted only one year, when Gummi Bears moved to The Disney Afternoon.
 Winnie the Pooh returned as a solo effort the following year.
 New episodes intermixed with reruns returned for a third season in the fall of 1990.
 During this time, two of the show's characters—Winnie the Pooh and Tigger—were incorporated into the television special Cartoon All Stars to the Rescue.
 The show returned for a fourth season on September 7, 1991.
 The show was not renewed the following year.
 After the series ended, the crew produced Winnie the Pooh and Christmas Too, a primetime spin-off of the show.